-Juan Sanchez, will enter his eighteenth season (2019) at the helm of the Mt.
-SAC Men’s Soccer Program, with an additional challege of directing the women's program as Interim Head Coach.
+Juan Sanchez, will enter his 20th season (2022) at the helm of the Mt.
+SAC Men’s Soccer Program and continue directing the women's program as Co-Head Coach.
 Sanchez has an overall record of 347-56-58 (.816 winning percentage as of 12/20/21) with the men's program and will look to bring that same magic to the women's program where he an overall record of 30-10-9 (.704 winning percentage).
 He has led the Mt.
 SAC Men's Program to six California Community College Athletic Association State Championships and two United Soccer Coaches National Championships (formerly National Soccer Coaches Association).

 While only working with the men's program at Mt.
 SAC, Sanchez has also worked with and guided a number of local girls club soccer programs through the years.
 He is currently the Arsenal ECNL 2005 Head Girls Coach and assists with the 2003 Arsenal Girls.
 Through the years he has guided various girls teams to numerous prestigious championships and tournaments including the 2014 Coast Soccer League Championships (2003 girls), 2015 State Cup President Final (2003 girls), 2016 Coast Soccer League Cup Finalist (2005 girls), 2017 State Cup Presidents Championship (2005 girls), 2019 Californai Regional League Championship (2005 girls), 2019 National Cup Semi-Finalist (2005 girls) and this year qualified for the Far West Regional Tournament in Boise (ID).

 SANCHEZ MT.
 SAC MEN'S PROGRAM BIO